bravemayhem/ketchupsoon/docs/memory/calendar_integration.md

 - User-configurable with clear UI feedback
 - Automatic updates when calendar services connect/disconnect
 - Clear indication of invite support limitations
+- Visual feedback showing active calendar account

+### Event Creation
+- Clear display of which account will be used for calendar operations
+- Shows user's email address for both Apple and Google calendars
+- Visual distinction between calendar types
+- Proper handling of invite capabilities based on calendar type
+- Automatic email display updates when switching calendars

 ### CalendarOverlayView
 - Main view for calendar interaction